-Australia's university-qualified STEM graduates represent a rich diversity of cultures, ethnicities and languages, with 57 per cent born overseas and 45 per cent speaking a language other than English at home.3 Unfortunately, STEM-qualified individuals born overseas are twice as likely to be unemployed than people born in Australia, leaving much of this extraordinary potential untapped.
+Australia's university-qualified STEM graduates represent a rich diversity of cultures, ethnicities and languages but still falls short in Aboriginal and Torres Strait Islander Participation.
+57 per cent of graduates are born overseas, 45 percent speaking a language other than English at home.3 Unfortunately, STEM qualified individuals born overseas are twice as likely to be unemployed than people born in Australia, leaving much of this extraordinary potential untapped.

-Unemployment rates of STEM qualified people Source: Office of Chief Scientist (2020).
+Source: Office of Chief Scientist (2020).
 Australia's STEM workforce